EthanHeilman/ethanheilman.github.io/x/31/post.md

 The laser knows the missile must burn 0 fuel, because that is the only option left.
 This means the missile is always hit.

 So given a fuel value between 5 and 19, the missile and laser both have a chance of winning.
-The missiles chance of winning increases as the starting fuel goes up.
+The missile's chance of winning increases as the starting fuel goes up.

 Generally I play the game where the missile has 7 fuel.
 So far in my experiments the laser wins ~75% of the time.